Nuance Dragon Medical One vs. Commure Scribe (2026): Which Is Right for Your Practice?

 Nuance Dragon Medical One

 Nuance Dragon Medical One pricing is term-based and per-user.
-The official Nuance Store lists $99/month on a 1-year term, $89/month on a 2-year term, and $79/month on a 3-year term.
-Each new license carries a one-time setup fee, cited by authorized resellers at $525 per user.
-The eCommerce store supports up to 5 licenses.
-Practices with 6 or more providers must contact Nuance directly.
-Confirm current pricing and contract terms with Microsoft or your reseller before purchasing.
+The Nuance Store lists $99/month on a 1-year term, $89/month on a 2-year term, and $79/month on a 3-year term.
+Each new license carries a one-time setup fee, cited by resellers at $525 per user.
+The eCommerce store supports up to 5 licenses; practices with 6 or more must contact Nuance directly.
+Confirm current pricing with Microsoft or your reseller before purchasing.

 Commure Scribe